-1. Legal Fees- Every mortgage has to be registered by a lawyer.
-There are a wide variety of things which are included in the legal fees.
+1. Legal Fees – Every mortgage has to be registered by a lawyer.
+There are a wide variety of things that are included in the legal fees.
 They normally start about $1250 for the purchase of a new home.
-If you are selling there are legal fees there as well to discharge the mortgage and make sure your legal rights are protected.
+If you are selling, there are legal fees there as well to discharge the mortgage and make sure your legal rights are protected.

-3. Home Inspections – There are a number of inspections which can be done prior to purchase of a home.
+3. Home Inspections – There are a number of inspections that can be done prior to the purchase of a home.
 Prices will vary so look around.

 • Asbestos – This is seen in fewer houses as time goes by but again if you are purchasing an older home it can be a good thing to check for.

-6. Property Taxes- One of the costs of owning a home are taxes.
-If the person you are purchasing from has prepaid the taxes you will be required to come up with additional funds to reimburse them for this.
+6. Property Taxes – One of the costs of owning a home is taxes.
+If the person you are purchasing from has prepaid the taxes, you will be required to come up with additional funds to reimburse them for this.

 8. Utility Deposits – Depending on how strong your credit is, you may be required to provide a small deposit with the utility companies prior to connection.

-10. Mortgage Penalty – If you selling then purchasing and are unable to move you current mortgage to the new property for whatever reason; then you will incur a penalty to break that contract.
+10. Mortgage Penalty – If you selling and then purchasing, and are unable to move your current mortgage to the new property for whatever reason; then you will incur a penalty to break that contract.
 Call your mortgage provider for details.

-11. Appraisal – if you are purchasing a home privately or putting more than 20% down there may be a requirement to get an appraisal.
-This can cost anywhere from 4300-$500.
+11. Appraisal – If you are purchasing a home privately or putting more than 20% down there may be a requirement to get an appraisal.
+This can cost anywhere from $500 - $4,300.